 Some people end up being poor because of the destruction of their harvest by a natural disaster.
 A large fire may cause the loss of a family's home and livelihood.
 After the death of a husband, a widow might find she has very little money and no family to help her.
 Without parents, an orphaned child becomes destitute and poor through circumstances beyond their control.
 Still others have poverty overtake them due to sickness or handicaps that prohibit them from making money.

 God's will is for us to develop a heart of compassion for the poor and distressed and to, when possible, supply them with the necessities of life.
 These necessities include food, shelter, and clothing.
 Jesus taught that even if our enemy is in need of life's basic essentials that we should still help him or her (Matthew 5:44 - 45).

 The early New Testament church was eager to aid those less fortunate.
-The apostle Paul was not only encouraged to remember the poor (Galatians 2:10) he also encouraged others to do so as well: "Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith."
-(Galatians 6:10).
+The apostle Paul not only remembered the poor (Galatians 2:10) but also encouraged others to do so.
+He wrote, "Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith" (Galatians 6:10).

 The apostle James not only states it is our duty to help those in poverty, he also warns that offering them useless platitudes is not enough (James 2:15 - 16, see also Proverbs 3:27)!
 He defines the true worship of God as entailing visiting orphans and widows in their trouble (James 1:27).